cliffgr/ComparingPerformanceBar/README.md

 # ComparingPerformanceBar
-Simple Progress View that you can compare things, for instance Football teams etc
+Simple Progress View that you can compare things, for instance statistics of Football teams in a match etc

 # Usage
 <img src="https://github.com/cliffgr/ComparingPerformanceBar/blob/master/art/Image1.png"/>